tmaier/gitlab-auto-merge-request/README.md

   script:
     - merge-request.sh # The name of the script
 ```

-Set a secret variable in your GitLab project with your private token.
-Name it `GITLAB_PRIVATE_TOKEN`.
-This is necessary to raise the Merge Request on your behalf.

 You can see this in action at [`.gitlab-ci.yml` of this project](.gitlab-ci.yml).